How to pump up the brachioradialis muscle. Treatment of pain in the brachioradialis muscle Pull-ups for the brachioradialis muscle

 Distal attachment.
 Styloid process of the radius.

 Function.
-Flexes the forearm at the elbow joint, sets the hand in the middle position between pronation and supination.
+Bends the forearm at the elbow joint, places the hand in an average position between pronation and supination.

 Palpation.
-The brachioradialis muscle lies most superficially on the lateral side of the forearm, giving the upper part of the forearm a characteristic shape.
+The brachioradialis muscle lies most superficially on the lateral side of the forearm and gives the upper part of the forearm its characteristic shape.

 To localize the brachioradialis muscle, the following structures must be identified:

 .
-Lateral supracondylar ridge of the humerus - a vertical ridge on the lateral surface of the humerus; begins just above the lateral epicondyle.
+The lateral epicondylar ridge of the humerus is a vertical ridge on the lateral surface of the humerus; begins just above the lateral epicondyle.

 .
 The styloid process of the radius is located on the lateral surface of the distal end of the radius.

-To localize the brachioradialis muscle, bend the elbow joint against resistance, keep the forearm in a neutral position without pronation or supination.
-Lean on the surface of the table with your thumb and forefinger, clench the rest of your fingers into a relaxed fist.
+To localize the brachioradialis muscle, flex the elbow joint against resistance and keep the forearm in a neutral position without pronation or supination.
+Rest your thumb and forefinger on the surface of the table, clench the remaining fingers into a loose fist.

-The brachioradialis muscle is clearly outlined under the skin.
-Keeping the patient's forearm in a neutral position, palpate the brachioradialis muscle from its insertion to the humerus to its tendinous insertion to the radius above the styloid process.
+The brachioradialis muscle is clearly visible under the skin.
+Keeping the patient's forearm in a neutral position, palpate the brachioradialis muscle from its insertion on the humerus to the tendon insertion on the radius above the styloid process.

 Pain pattern.
-The pain is felt throughout the brachioradialis muscle, starting from the lateral epicondyle of the humerus, and reaches the back side of the jumper between the thumb and forefinger.
-Pain in the brachioradialis muscle is often referred to as "tennis elbow" and is accompanied by a weakening of the compressive function.
+Pain is felt along the entire length of the brachioradialis muscle, starting at the lateral epicondyle of the humerus and reaching the dorsum of the bridge between the thumb and index finger.
+Pain in the brachioradialis muscle is often called “tennis elbow” and is accompanied by a weakening of the compressive function.

 Causal or supporting factors.